 Rooted in the Heart, Seeded in the Soul is a two-day workshop that I prefer to teach at Medicine Spring Farm in Ithaca, NY or any other location with access to extensive gardens.

 Crow and I individually and separately became so fond of plant spirit work, and it has been so essential to our work with herbs, that we taught this workshop almost every year at Dragon Waters.
 I continue to teach it in Ithaca at Medicine Spring Farm, my herb gardens there, and in Athens when I visit.
-See also the book we put together on plant spirit journeywork, Rooted in the Heart, Seeded in the Soul.

 Many tribal shamans are masters of herbal healing and work deeply with the healing energy of plants.
 When asked where their knowledge comes from, they tend to say, “The plants told us how to use them for healing.”
 Even those shamans who are not herbalists traditionally use plants and plant energies in their work, as costume, as “decoration,” in many kinds of purification, and sometimes as aids to the journeying process.